dowsn/cinetour/README.md

 ## Admin (cinema manager)

 - Admin is the only cinetourist that can manage database of films and programmes.
-- Login as admin (username: admin, password: comics)
+- Login as admin (username: admin, password: 123456)
 - Go to your profile and try to add, delete and edit films and programmes under your Admin Tools tab.
 - You can also select (only one) Film of the week which will be displayed on the homepage.
 After doing so, don't forget to change the Image, also under Edit Films.
   (WILL BE ADDED IN NEXT VERSION)